lynaghk/todoFRP/todo/hlisp-javelin/README.md

   handlers do nothing more than process the event and pass information to the underlying FRP state machine.
-* Output is the result of FRP propagation from the state machine after a change in the application's state, and is conveyed to the user by updating properties of the DOM elements (id, class, css properties, etc.).
+* Output is the result of FRP propagation from the state machine after a change in the application's state and is conveyed to the user by updating properties of the DOM elements (id, class, css properties, etc.).

 With this model in place, the more general properties are as follows: